apache/spark/resource-managers/kubernetes/README.md

 # Building Spark with Kubernetes Support

 To build Spark with Kubernetes support, use the `kubernetes` profile when invoking Maven.

-    git checkout branch-2.1-kubernetes
+For example, to simply compile the Kubernetes core implementation module along with its dependencies:

-    build/mvn package -Pkubernetes -DskipTests
+    build/mvn compile -Pkubernetes -pl resource-managers/kubernetes/core -am -DskipTests

 To build a distribution of Spark with Kubernetes support, use the `dev/make-distribution.sh` script, and add the `kubernetes` profile as part of the build arguments.
 Any other build arguments can be specified as one would expect when